niitsuma/detect_laser_pointer/README.md

+Hotelling’s T-square test
+using
-Hotelling’s T-square test using boost C++ library
+boost C++ library
+or
+OpenCV

 tested on data in